-

 Corporate auditor remuneration is determined by discussion among the corporate auditors within the range of the amount approved by resolution at the first annual Shareholders’ Meeting, which was held on June 29, 2005.
 In view of their role and independence, auditors receive only the fixed basic remuneration.

-In the event of serious misconduct or violation by directors and others, the Company may, after deliberation by the Nomination and Compensation Committee, demand that such directors and others forfeit or return their compensation.
+In the event of serious misconduct or violation by a director, etc., the Company may, after consultation with the Nomination and Compensation Committee and by resolution of the Board of Directors, demand that the director, etc. in question forfeit or return their compensation.

-The Company exercises its voting rights in relation to cross-shareholdings after comprehensively evaluating the rationality of the proposals of investee companies from the perspective of improving corporate value over the medium to long term.
+Regarding the voting rights of shares held as cross-shareholdings, the Company exercises voting rights after comprehensively assessing the reasonableness of the proposals of the investment target company from the perspective of enhancing corporate value over the medium to long term.

 About our Group’s Risk Management, please refer to the following URL.